 An example of landscape reporting is the technology landscape offered by Strategic Allies Ltd, which draws upon multiple sources of insights, including publications, patents, trade press, subject matter experts and more.
-Technology landscaping addresses several key questions including the technology’s potential performance, applicability to current or future processes, key players, and technology readiness.
+Technology landscaping addresses several key questions including the technology’s potential performance, applicability to current or future regulatory approval processes, key players, and technology readiness.

 Given that technological innovation can significantly affect a business in many ways – deciding which technology to invest in and when to invest, can be a stressful process.
 Through a technology landscape, the Strategic Allies Ltd team works with their clients to analyze the effect a specific technology may have on their business, enabling them to make better informed business decisions with regards to their potential investments.
 They work collaboratively to assess the technical and commercial criteria of new technologies, taking factors such as ‘appetite for innovation’, risk-level, investment, and success criteria into account to ensure that even if the technology appears impactful on paper – it is the right fit for their client.